Civil Law (CVGL)

 CVGL 0291.
 Electronic Discovery and Information Governance.
 (2 Credits)

 Long gone are the days when discovery meant endless hours wading through boxes of paper documents.
-In today’s world litigation is all about electronically stored information, which includes email, but also text messages, social media, databases and any other kind of digital content, wherever and however stored, iPhone or Cloud, business or personal.
-This digital transformation and the explosion in the volume of data has led to major overhauls of the Federal Rules of Civil Procedure as recently as December 2015, as well as new Federal Rules of Evidence and volumes of case law.
-The course teaches you the law and practice of electronic discovery, a subject matter that is far more broad than its name suggests.
-Although the course focuses on discovery in the context of litigation, it also covers pre-litigation information governance and records management, the duty to preserve and the evidentiary admissibility of electronic information, among other things.
-Data privacy and security play key roles.
-Guest lecturers including judges, in house practitioners, technology experts and more have traditionally been featured throughout the course. <p> No prior knowledge or experience with technology or evidence law required.
+In today’s world, litigation is all about electronically stored information (“ESI”), which includes electronic documents and email, but also text messages, social media, databases and any other kind of digital content, wherever and however stored, iPhone or Cloud, business or personal.
+This digital transformation and the explosion in the volume of data has led to changes in Federal and State rules and volumes of case law.
+The course teaches you the law and practice of electronic discovery, including how to identify, preserve, collect, process, review and produce ESI, in all its myriad forms.
+Although the course focuses on discovery in the context of litigation, it also covers pre-litigation information governance and records management, and the duty to preserve, among other things.
+The implications of data privacy and Generative AI will also be addressed.
+Guest lecturers may include judges, in-house practitioners, and technology experts.
+No prior knowledge or experience with technology or evidence law required.

 Attributes: CORC, LDF, LIDR.